EconomyLens.com

 Related

-Addis Ababa has deemed the dam vital for its electrification programme, but it has long been a source of tensions with downstream nations Egypt and Sudan who worry it will affect their water supply.
+Addis Ababa says it is vital for its electrification programme, but it has been a source of tensions with downstream nations Egypt and Sudan, who worry it will affect their water supply.
+Speaking in parliament, Abiy said GERD “is now complete, and we are preparing for its official inauguration.”
 “To our neighbours downstream — Egypt and Sudan — our message is clear: the Renaissance Dam is not a threat, but a shared opportunity,” he added.
-“The energy and development it will generate stand to uplift not just Ethiopia,” Abiy said.
+“The energy and development it will generate stand to uplift not just Ethiopia.”

-Ethiopia first began generating electricity at the project, located in the northwest of the country around 30 km from the border with Sudan, in February 2022.
-At full capacity, the huge dam can hold as much as 74 billion cubic metres of water and could generate more than 5,000 megawatts of power.
+The country first began generating electricity at the project, located in the northwest of the country around 30 km from the border with Sudan, in February 2022.
+At full capacity, the huge dam can hold as much as 74 billion cubic metres of water and could generate more than 5,000 megawatts of power — more than double Ethiopia’s current output.
+The east African nation is the second most populous on the continent, with a rapidly growing population currently estimated at 130 million, and has growing electricity needs.
+Around half of its people live without electricity, according to estimates earlier this year by the World Bank.

 © 2024 AFP